xebialabs/integration-server-gradle-plugin/README.md

 * `-PderbyPort` - provides Derby port if Derby database is used
 * `-PserverDebugPort` - provides a server debug port for remote debugging
 * `-PlogSql` - enables printing of SQL queries executed by the server
+* `-Papplication` - Starts the application
+* `-PexternalWorker` - if enabled , it will start the XLDserver with external worker.
+                     - `./gradlew :integration-test:integrationServer -Papplication=startXLDServer -PexternaleWorker=true`
+                     - `./gradlew :integration-test:integrationServer -Papplication=shutdownXLDServer`

+#### application flags
+* `-Papplication=startXLDServer` - starts the integration server
+* `-Papplication=shutdownXLDServer` - shutdown the integration server, we need to mention the port as well(`./gradlew :integration-test:integrationServer -Papplication=shutdownXLDServer -PserverHttpPort=87989 `)
+* `-Papplication=startXLDServer -PexternalWorker=true` -starts the integration server with external worker with default mq(eg: rabbitmq)
+* `-Papplication=sthutdownXLDServer -PexternalWorker=true` -shutdown the integration server with external worker
+* `-Papplication=startXLDServer -PexternalWorker=true -Pmq=activemq` -starts the integration server with external worker with activemq
+* `-Papplication=sthutdownXLDServer -PexternalWorker=true` -shutdown the integration server with external worker
+* `-Papplication=startSatelliteServer` - starts the satellite server
+* `-Papplication=shutdownSatelliteServer` - shutdown the satellite server
 ## Limitations

 * `db2`, `mssql`, `mysql`, `mysql-8`, `oracle-xe-11g`, `postgres` are started in a docker container